DetectPlay/.github/README.md

 ## What’s in it for you ( Auditors )  :

-- A prize pool of 1000$, to be distributed as per points on the leaderboard
+- A prize pool of upto 1000$, to be distributed as per points on the leaderboard
 - Exciting Swags to Winners
 - Top 3 on the leaderboard will be eligible as Detect-Warden on DetectBox